Menu

 What the research says

-A 2026 study in Food Res Int developed a method to detect and measure microplastics in white cheese.
-The researchers tested commercially available products and analyzed what they found.
+A 2026 study in Food Res Int developed a digestion method to measure microplastics in white cheese.
+Researchers tested 3 commercial white cheese samples.

 What to use instead